How To Provide Excellent Retail Customer Service

 If there is a customer who has clearly chosen you to solve their problem and is on the way towars you ready to ask you something, don’t try to ignore it.
 Whether you were going to the restroom or for a lunch break, wait for a couple of more minutes and do it after you answer the customers’ question or request.
 If you really need to leave, then make sure that there is somebody around you can point them to.

 6. Reduce Waiting Times

 This part is closely linked to putting yourself in your customer’s shoes.
 Do you like waiting in line?
 And how long would you stand in a line stretching out the door?
-According to the American Express Global Customer Barometer survey, customers are only willing to wait 14 minutes before being served.
+According to a survey by Timetrade, businesses reported that they lost 75% due to long waiting times.
 Long waiting times and unpleasant checkout experiences are definitely something to avoid.
 Why?
 Because they inevitably lead to customer churn, which can have a significant impact on your business.
 They lead to customers leaving.
 And customers who leave can highly affect your business.